ufosc/club-documents/Administrative/Club-Cornerstones.md

 ## Goals

 - Promote
 	- Talk about and give presentations on open source software
+	- Utilize open source technologies whenever possible for club resources
+		- If it is not yet possible to, we will move towards utilizing such software
 - Support
 	- Help other open source projects with coding, bug catching, sharing, and monetarily.
 	- Assist other UF organizations with their projects